 In times of calamity, we oftentimes add unnecessary stress by focusing on things that are not within our control.
 In fact, as I have found in my work as a coach and psychologist, most people spend 90 percent of their day focusing on the 10 percent of reality that they cannot change.
 As a result, they experience additional frustration, disappointment, and emotional upset.
 What good will it do to curse Mother Nature or fate?
-What will we accomplish by wishing that people would "act right?"
-Will it improve the situation to grumble about government inefficiency or greedy companies?
+What will we accomplish by wishing that people would "act right," especially in a shelter with few comforts from home?
+Will it improve the situation to grumble about government inefficiency or greedy insurance companies?

 In order to move from survival to the functioning stage, we need to focus our attention on the reality that we can change and manage while at the same time expecting success.
-Most of the time, we cannot change the circumstances that bring about a crisis, but we can absolutely change how we respond to it.
+Most of the time, we cannot change the circumstances that bring about a disaster, but we can absolutely change how we respond to it.
 First, we can identify what is within our control.
 Then we can focus on where we are and start the journey toward recovery and rebuilding for the future.